-Dropbox, Microsoft Teams, or other shared library from which all documents are able to be downloaded.
-If none of these options are reasonable, please contact your IACBE Liaison to discuss the best alternatives for submission.
+Dropbox, or other shared library from which all documents are able to be downloaded.
+Please contact your IACBE Liaison to discuss the best alternatives for submission.

 Section II: General Profile Information

 Provide responses to the following:

 - Define the timeframe of an academic year at the institution. (e.g., August 1st through July 31st) - 2.
 Define the 12-month period used as the Self-Study year (MM/DD/YYYY MM/DD/YYYY): - 3.
 Describe the relationship between the academic business unit and the institution. - Describe any situations present at your institution during the Self-Study year, or material changes since the Self-Study year, that you believe warrants additional consideration.